Torii / 鳥居

 ① Bow deeply twice.

-② Clap your hands twice at the level of your chest,
+② Clap your hands twice at the level of your chest, put your hands together and pray calmly.

 ③ Bow deeply once again.